aragon/aragonOS/docs/aragonOS.md

 ### 4.2 Basic ACL
 ### 4.3 Permission managers
 ### 4.4 Parameter interpretation
+When a permission is granted to an entity by the permission manager, it can be assigned an array of parameters that will be evaluated every time the ACL is checked to see if the entity can perform the action.

+Parameters allow to perform certain computations with the arguments of a role in order to decide whether the action can be done or not.
+This moves the ACL for being a purely binary access list, to a more sophisticated system that allows way more granular control.

+An ACL parameter is comprised of a data structure with 3 values:

+- **Argument ID**:

 ### 4.5 Examples of rules

 ## 5. Forwarders and EVMScript